marykdb/build-rocksdb/docs/mingw-build-options.md

    `--konan-version` and/or explicit target names).
 The script provisions the toolchain, invokes `buildDependencies.sh`, and then calls `buildRocksdbMinGW.sh`.
-The mitigation automatically post-processes every MinGW archive that the orchestrator produces, so the resulting ZIP archives keep their `.refptr` data intact.
+The mitigation automatically post-processes every MinGW archive that the orchestrator produces, and the packaging step now re-sanitises and validates the library directory immediately before the ZIP is created.
+The resulting `rocksdb-mingw-*.zip` archives keep their `.refptr` data intact.
 2. **Direct RocksDB rebuild** – When you only need to refresh the RocksDB static library, run `./buildRocksdbMinGW.sh --arch=x86_64` or `--arch=arm64`.
 The script drives a dedicated CMake build directory and now post-processes the